connrs/Sma/README.markdown

 Just drop it in as a gitsubmodule to your app/plugins directory or download the zipfile from the download link here on Github.
 There are 2 directories which you need to create: app/tmp/sma and app/webroot/assets

+There is a sample.htaccess included that you should adapt and potentially place inside your assets folder.
+It is a stripped down version of the HTML5 Boilerplate .htaccess file.
+To be honest, you should consider adding the HTML5 boilerplate generally to your webroot or your server configuration so that it is less of a performance hit on the HTTP server.

 #Coming soon

 CSSFast plugin does some limited compression but I hope to extend the capabilities of thos plugin itself.
 I'm looking into Less and OOCSS and hope to come to some sort of decision soon.
 Although I honestly prefer to optimise my own CSS myself.